scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }
 ~~~~

+The following code block shows the low-level representation of the `HeaderAndBodyInternal` message used for signature computation input.
+This message should not be used by external code.

 ~~~~
-   // Low-level representation of HeaderAndBody used for signature computation
-   // input.
-This should not be used by external code. message HeaderAndBodyInternal {
+   message HeaderAndBodyInternal {
        // Encoded header suitable for signature computation. bytes header = 1;